Using Custom Textures

 - Reload Textures: Click the

 You must click Reload Textures after editing files for changes to appear.
-Simply saving files doesn't automatically update the model—you need to explicitly reload.

 Switching Back to Original Textures